3mdeb/news-and-ideas/blog/content/post/2020-03-24-trenchboot-nlnet-introduction.md

 #### Test environment

-All requirements of project are automatically or manually validate after development.
+All requirements of project are automatically or manually validate during development.
 For this purpose, we need to create entire testing infrastructure with suitable hardware and software components.
 Moreover, all tests will be published for users, so they can verify development stage on their own